 Visiting Writers Series

-The University of the Arts' new Visiting Writers Series will feature six acclaimed contemporary writers who will visit campus each year.
-These distinguished poets, novelists and short story writers will give readings – all of which are free and open to the public – and meet with students in the Creative Writing major to discuss issues of craft and the writing life.
+The University of the Arts' Visiting Writers Series is sponsored by the Creative Writing program and features acclaimed contemporary writers who will visit campus each year.
+These distinguished poets, novelists, short story writers and screenwriters will give readings – all of which are free and open to the public – and meet with students in the Creative Writing major to discuss issues of craft and the writing life.

 2014 - 2015 Visiting Writers

 Connelly Auditorium, Terra Hall (211 S. Broad Street)

 Kazim Ali is the author of many books of poetry, fiction and nonfiction, including the poetry collection Sky Ward and the memoir Bright Felon.
 His poems have been featured in Best American Poetry and his collection The Far Mosque won Alice James Books' New England/New York Award.
 He teaches at Oberlin College and is a founding editor of Nightboat Books.